Introduction

 · Legal Risks and Liabilities

-• The existence of asbestos siding can lead to potential legal challenges, ranging from health claims by tenants or workers to regulatory penalties for improper handling or disclosure.
-These legal concerns pose a risk to banks, prompting them to avoid properties that might involve them in litigation.
+- Having asbestos siding can lead to potential legal issues, such as health claims from tenants or workers and fines for mishandling or not disclosing it properly.
+These legal worries can make banks avoid properties that might involve them in lawsuits.

 Banks’ Risk Assessment

-• Understanding these concerns is essential for prospective buyers, as they directly impact the availability of financing and the negotiating power in property transactions.
+- Understanding these concerns is important for potential buyers because they can directly affect financing options and negotiating power in property deals.

 Evaluating Financing Options for Homes with Asbestos Siding